GriffinSar/Project-Two--Trek-Quiz/README.md

 - I had a number of errors when I tested the HTML on my end page.
 I had left sections blank to be populated by Javascript.
 But I put in a default image and text and this resolved the error.
 It also means that if the JavaScript stops working it will still pull in a placeholder image and text.

+### Unfixed Bugs

+- I have one bug that I still need to fix.
+This is related to the text and images on the shows page.
+When the user hovers over the image on the shows page that image is slightly transparent and the text is clear.
+I have found in my testing though that when the text is hovered over the image does not change to be transparent.
+So while the text is there it is a little harder to read.
+This is not such an issue for larger screen sizes.
+But it became apparent when I was testing it on my mobile.
+I have not been able to rectify this issue but am working on finding a way.
+And will make the changes to the site once I have worked out this problem.

 # Deployment